How to Negotiate Salary with Just Any Boss or Hiring Manager

 16. Oppose when Necessary:

-A negotiation cannot be called a negotiation without the spice of opposition and countering responses.
+A negotiation cannot be called a negotiation without the spice of opposition and counter-responses.
 However, your opposition should not be harsh, abusive or in any way, distasteful.
 Even when presenting countering responses, it should be done with respect.
 If possible, it should be based on researched data.

-17. Do not use your Personal Circumstances as a tool for negotiation:
+17. Do not use your Circumstances as a tool for negotiation:

 18. Do not Use Threatening Statements: